RIKEN-RCCS/lens3/doc/user-guide.md

 recognize a credential attached in an URL, and denies a bucket access unless it is public.

+* Lens3 does not provide accesses to the rich GUI of MinIO or the MC command.

 ## Glossary

 * __bucket pool__: A management unit of S3 buckets.
 It corresponds to
   a single MinIO instance.
 * __probe access__: Api or the administrator tool accesses Mux to start a MinIO instance.
 Such access is called a probe access.
-A probe access is not forwarded to a MinIO instance.
+A probe access is dropped at Mux and not forwarded to a MinIO instance.

 ## Changes from v1.1 to v1.2